Opposition to Vladimir Putin in Russia: Symbols

 In 2012, the term white ribbon opposition was applied to the protesters for fair elections as they wore white ribbons as their symbol.

-The white-blue-white flag is a symbol of opposition to the Russian invasion of Ukraine that has been used by Russian anti-war protesters.
+The white-blue-white flag is a symbol of opposition to the 2022 Russian invasion of Ukraine that has been used by Russian anti-war protesters.
 It has also been used as a symbol of opposition to the current government of Russia.
 The flag was not used by many Russian anti-war protesters (especially those inside Russia) as they usually fly the current white-blue-red flag.

 During the Wagner Group rebellion, forces loyal to the Wagner group painted a red Z on the side of their vehicles, in reference to the white Z used by Russian forces during the invasion of Ukraine.

+Other opposition groups use the Russian flag with a light blue center stripe, which was used from 1991 to 1993 (during the so-called August Republic, the clearest period of Russian democracy between the failed 1991 Soviet coup attempt and the 1993 constitutional crisis) and Patrioticheskaya Pesnya (The Patriotic Song), a national anthem of the Russian Federation from 1991 to 2000.
+There were also rare occasions of using the white bear as a symbol of democracy, while the brown bear represented dictatorship.